constructive-symmetry/constructive-symmetry/T001_Kevin_Bacon_and_the_Stern-Brocot_Tree/a_Sermon_on_Rational_Approximation.md

     While the content of the Stern-Brocot tree itself was extraneous to the paper, and I'm very unsure of the importance of the techniques explored in the paper,  I "superfluously" used the Stern-Brocot tree because it was an idea worth spreading, and because it was a gift to my future self for when I finally got around trying to explain my philosophy of math education.

-    Incidentally, in "Fun with the Lazy State Monad" I managed to repeat a trick in "Lloyd Allison's Corecursive Queue", and turn the "Breadth-First Numbering with Lazy Evaluation" appendix of the first paper into a reusable library.
+    Incidentally, in "Fun with the Lazy State Monad" I managed to repeat a trick in "Lloyd Allison's Corecursive Queue", and turned the "Breadth-First Numbering with Lazy Evaluation" appendix of the first paper into a reusable library.

     I was very interested in circular, corecursive programming for nearly 10 years.
-While it is a curious niche topic, it also doesn't seem fertile: algorithms are hard to come by, and I only know of two interesting examples: queues and breadth-first numbering.
+While it is a curious niche topic, it also feels like sporadic, and does not seem fertile: algorithms are hard to come by, and I only know of two interesting examples: queues and breadth-first relabelling.

-    I'm not aware that any of these curious examples of circular programming are naturally motivated.
-I'm not sure why they might be on interest to the working software engineer or the working mathematician.
+    I'm not aware that either example is naturally motivated.
+I don't know why these curiosities might be on interest to the working software engineer or the working mathematician.

     By contrast, corecursion (minus the circular peculiarities I was fixated on) leads to far more fertile examples in mathematics, particularly the Stern-Brocot tree and generating functions.

     An introduction generating functions can be made suprisingly accessible using combinatorics, formal power series, and lazy evaluation.
 This approach is nicely covered in chapter 10 of "The Haskell Road to Logic, Maths and Programming" by Jan Eijck and Kees Doets, as well as the very remarkable paper "[The Music of Streams](https://www.cs.dartmouth.edu/~doug/music.ps.gz)" by Douglas McIlroy.
-Thanks to this work, an introduction to generating functions seem to me to be high school material in a post-reform curriculum.
+Thanks to this work, in a post-reform curriculum an introduction to generating functions seem to be high school material.

 [^continuedfractions]:
     Note that while the conversion between matrix representation and the string representation of SL(2,N) can be efficiently computed, the conversion itself is not necessarily efficient, essentially because the string representation is like unary notation, and can be exponentially bigger than the input.